nexodus-io/nexodus/docs/user-guide/scenarios/kubernetes-edge.md

 Note: Please see the troubleshooting section for some additional information around possible issues and their workarounds (specifically around MicroShift deployment)

-## Deploying Nexodus Controller
+## Deploying Nexodus Service

-Please follow the instructions provided in the [README](../../deployment/nexodus-service.md#deploying-the-nexodus-controller) to set up the Nexodus Controller.
-Make sure you setup the controller on the machine that is reachable from your Kubernetes and MicroShift clusters.
+Please follow the instructions provided in the [README](../../deployment/nexodus-service.md#deploying-the-nexodus-service) to set up the Nexodus Service.
+Make sure you set up the service on a machine that is reachable from your Kubernetes and MicroShift clusters.

-Once your Nexodus controller is set up, please get the CA certification from Nexodus's secret and keep it handy.
-You will need this CA cert for deploying the Nexodus agent and to access the Nexodus Controller UI.
+Once your Nexodus Service is set up, please get the CA certification from Nexodus's secret and keep it handy.
+You will need this CA cert for deploying the Nexodus agent and to access the Nexodus Service UI.

 ```sh
 kubectl get secret -n nexodus nexodus-ca-key-pair -o json | jq -r '.data."ca.crt"'